Print This Bible Study

 The Israelites were turned away from the land of Canaan and told to journey “into the wilderness by the Way of the Red Sea” (Deuteronomy 1:40).
 In other words, rather than being allowed to enter a land flowing with “milk and honey,” they were turned away and, instead, told to travel out into a desolate land.
 Then beyond that, specific reference is made to this land being “by the Way of the Red Sea.”

 The “Sea” refers particularly to two things in Scripture.
-It refers to the place of the Gentile nations and to the place of death (reference chapter 2 of this book).
+It refers to the place of the Gentile nations and to the place of death.
 In this respect, typically, the place that God had reserved for the unbelieving Israelites was in the sphere of death among the Gentile nations.
-And it was here that they were to be overthrown.
+And it was here that they were to be overthrown (ref.
+Chapter 2 in this book, “From the Sea to the Mountain”).

 During Moses’ day, it was only at the end of a full forty years (referring to a complete period) that God allowed a second generation of Israelites to leave their place in “the wilderness by the Way of the Red Sea” and enter the land under Joshua.
 And this is a type of that future day — after a complete period, at the end of two days (which will be at the end of Daniel’s full Seventy-Week prophecy) — when God will allow the present nation to leave its place among the Gentiles and be restored to the land under Jesus (cf. Daniel 9:24-27; Hosea 5:15-6:2; Jonah 1:15ff; John 11:1-44).